craigtaub/node-alice/README.md

 To help understand and learn (and perhaps debug) exactly what runs and from where with your application.
 You can observe the code running in real-time.

 ## Usage
+    1. npm install -g node-alice
-    1. node-alice <entry-file>.js
+    2. node-alice <entry-file>.js
-    2. // open your app in the browser
+    3. // open your app in the browser
-    3. // turn the app off via <ctrl+c>
+    4. // turn the app off via <ctrl+c>
-    4. open node-alice.html
+    5. open alice-analyser.html

 ## Features:
  - Toggle all open or closed